 Further species we will also be looking for include the Australian endemics Malleefowl, Square-tailed Kite, Banded Stilt, Hooded Dotterel, Rock Parrot, Elegant Parrot, Purple-crowned Lorikeet, Splendid Fairywren, and Fairy Tern.
 The isolation of southwestern Australia has led to a high degree of endemism also at the subspecies level, and we will try to see as many of these as possible.
 This tour will prove interesting for those participants who have been birding on the Australian East Coast and/or in Tasmania and are interested in the possibility of some potential future armchair ticks!

-For those wishing to explore Australia further, this tour can be combined with our set of tours preceding this one: Australia: from the Outback to the Wet Tropics, Australia: Tasmania and the Orange-bellied Parrot and Australia: Top End Birding, so that all four Australia tours could be combined.
+For those wishing to explore Australia further, this tour can be combined with our set of Australian tours: Australia: Tasmania and the Orange-bellied Parrot, Australia: from the Outback to the Wet Tropics, and Australia: Top End Birding.
+All four Australia tours could be combined.
 We can also arrange other extensions (e.g., sightseeing trips to Sydney, Uluru, etc., and pelagic trips).

 Itinerary (9 days/8 nights)